JonAbrams/synth/README.md

 ## synth.json

 All of the web apps settings and meta-info are stored in _synth.json_.
-This includes common info like the web app's name, version, and homepage.
+This includes the web app's name, version, and homepage.

-For now it just has two keys: `name` and `version`, both string.
-For `version`, it is recommended that you use a [semver](http://semver.org/) format.
+For `version`, it is recommended that you use the [semver](http://semver.org/) format.

-## For the future

-1. Write tests.
-2. Write code.
-3. Collect feedback.
-4. Fix bugs.
-5. Create more features that increase ease-of-use and simplicity.

-### Some ideas

-- Allow request handlers to return a promise that then returns an object to be rendered as JSON.
-This means that many request handlers can be written in a single line.
-- Automatically preload view requests with data.
-Saving the initial extra roundtrip that the front-end needs to take to get data.
-- Automatically preload view requests with the requested view partial/template.
-Saving another initial roundtrip.
-- More db integration.
-Maybe an ORM?